+Interest Rate.
 The percentage rate used to determine the cost of borrowing money, stated usually as a percentage of the principal loan amount and as an annual rate.

-Margin

-The number of percentage points the lender adds to the index rate to calculate the ARM interest rate at each adjustment.
+Margin.
+The number of percentage points the lender adds to the index rate to calculate the adjustable-rate-mortgage interest rate at each adjustment.